 Dealerships are resilient businesses.
 They showed positive return-on-equity even at the height of the Financial Crisis.* Now, amid COVID-19, dealers again are tasked to respond quickly to optimize cash flow.

-Many choose to consolidate dealership technology features in the Dealership Management System (DMS) to keep the business operational.
+Many choose to consolidate dealership technology solutions in the Dealership Management System (DMS) to keep the business operational.
 Long-term implications, however, caused by potential attitudinal changes in consumer behavior from the coronavirus, are hard to predict.
 Among other external factors, they will determine the evolution of the dealership business model and its stack of DealerTech applications.
 The famous ACES – Autonomous driving, Connected vehicles, Electrification of the powertrain, and Shared Mobility – initiated the creation of a new mobility economy that is about to unfold.
 Although unsure about the exact road map, we will see a new competition approach emerge in which dealers, Original Equipment Manufacturers (OEMs), Dealer Service Providers (DSP), and others will partner and compete for the end-consumer relationship at the same time.

 Fragmented Dealership Technology Market